ATTENTION!

 Matia Island

-• Size matters, bigger is more comfy, costly and feels imminently safer in a storm.
+• Size matters? yes and no. Bigger is more comfy, costly and feels imminently safer in a storm.
 As size goes up, so do your skill requirements.
 Once past about thirty five feet you will find you don't fit at some docks and fuel burns at over twenty five gallons an hour.
 Smaller is better at times.
-Eighteen foot ski and fishing boats or day sailors are very easy to get in and out at virtually all places but with all your food and gear, you will be crowded on board.
-Above all - don't let your lack of a perfect boat cause you not to go.
+Eighteen foot ski and fishing boats or day sailors are very easy to get in and out at virtually all places but with all your food and gear, you could be crowded on board.
+When packing and provisioning, be honest and admit you don't really need all that stuff you take car camping.
+Above all, don't let your lack of a perfect boat cause you not to go.
 Take what you have, you can make it work.

 • Bring a dinghy, even a two person inflatable kayak is okay.
 You need a way to get to shore where there are no docks.
 You don't have to carry the dinghy on board, you can tow it everywhere you go.
-Yes you can beach your runabout and let the tide leave you dry but bringing a dinghy is so much easier.
+Yes you can beach your runabout and let the tide leave you dry on a beach but bringing a dinghy is so much easier. (update 2025) Lately we have seen inflatable paddle boards used as dinghys and we have done it ourselves so we know they work.

 • Sleep on board, at anchor, at the dock, or in the many park campgrounds. (there are about twenty marine campgrounds, you can camp at a different park every night) If preferred, you can spend every night at a marina or resort and sleep on shore.